anonacy/api/README.md

 ## About
 Anonacy's v2 api enables simplified control over a [Postal](https://docs.postalserver.io/) open-source mail server.

-It is designed for email aliasing, by managing the 'Routing' system within Postal, while Postal handles the mail forwarding between smtp servers.

-It works by utilizing direct mySQL queries in Postal's database, as well as using puppeteer for more complex interactions.
+It is designed for email aliasing and can be easily deployed using docker on the same machine as Postal.

 You can use the [@anonacy/app](https://github.com/anonacy/app) project as a UI for the api.